 Because of the falsely claimed and overhyped benefits, these salts are sold at much higher price than normal table salt.
 Suddenly some companies have hired some movie actors and actresses and advertised their salt to be healthier than the normal salt.

-TABLE SALT or ROCK SALT or PINK SALT or SEA SALT – in the end, it’s all still salt.
+Himalayan salt, sea salt, rock salt, black salt, pink salt – in the end, it’s all still salt.
 Actors and actresses (I don’t call them celebrities), work for anyone and can say anything, if paid for.
 For most of them, ethics & morals are quite alien terms.
 On the other hand, most of them have no idea about what they are selling, they just look at the money coming in.